OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: OntoURL

 For the multiple-choice questions, we generate answer options by selecting semantically plausible and structurally relevant distractors (e.g., ancestors, siblings, or children, as shown in the understanding example in the third step of Figure~\ref{fig:pipeline}).
 For true/false questions, we incorporate the distractors directly into the statements, as demonstrated in the reasoning example.

-After question generation, we apply several filtering and balancing strategies to ensure quality and diversity: (a) To avoid over-representing abstract concepts, we assign sampling probabilities based on class depth (distance from the root) and sample data according to these probabilities. (b) Questions for same classes are de-duplicated.
+After question generation, we apply several filtering and balancing strategies to ensure quality and diversity: (a) To avoid over-representing abstract concepts, we assign sampling probabilities based on class depth (distance from the root) and sample data according to these probabilities. (b) Questions for the same classes are de-duplicated.
 For instance, as shown in Figure~\ref{fig:pipeline}, a class like ``Dog'' has multiple subclasses (e.g., ``Basenji'', ``Leonberger''), but only one question about the subsumptions of "Dog" will be retained. (c) We limit the number of questions per class (they may from different ontologies) to a maximum of five per task. (d) We set the total number of questions per ontology-task pair at 500 to prevent any single ontology from disproportionately influencing the evaluation results.

-Finally, we perform an human verification to ensure the data quality, focusing on three key dimensions: (1) \textbf{Syntax}, to verify fluentness and grammatical correctness; (2) \textbf{Semantics}, to confirm the correctness of the answer; and (3) \textbf{Quality} (for multiple-choice questions), to assess whether the distractors are well-designed and appropriately challenging.
+Finally, we perform an human verification to ensure the data quality in three key dimensions: (1) \textbf{Syntax}, to verify fluentness and grammatical correctness; (2) \textbf{Semantics}, to confirm the correctness of the answer; and (3) \textbf{Quality} (for multiple-choice questions), to assess whether the distractors are well-designed and appropriately challenging.
 Each expert reviewed 20\% of the data for each task, with a 5\% overlap between annotators to allow cross-verification of annotation consistency.
-Expert review confirms the high quality of the benchmark, with over 95\% of questions rated as syntactically and semantically correct, and inter-annotator agreement exceeding 0.85 (Fleiss' $\kappa$ \cite{landis1977measurement}) across evaluation dimensions (detailed guidelines and results are provided in Appendix~\ref{app:annotation}).
+This confirms the high quality of the benchmark, with over 95\% of questions rated as syntactically and semantically correct, and inter-annotator agreement exceeding 0.85 (Fleiss' $\kappa$, \citealp{landis1977measurement}) across evaluation dimensions (detailed guidelines and results are provided in Appendix~\ref{app:annotation}).